-Admissions has temporarily suspended in-person outreach efforts around the world but is hosting virtual events, such as virtual tours and Q & A sessions, and the opportunity to see the campus on a self-guided Windshield Tour.
+Admissions has resumed select in-person outreach efforts and is now offering in-person tours and is still hosting virtual events, such as tours and Q & A sessions, and the opportunity to see the campus on a self-guided Windshield Tour.
 The health and safety of prospective students, their families and our staff is paramount.

 Throughout the continuing COVID-19 pandemic, the U.S. Air Force Academy Admissions will post regular updates to this site to ensure the most up-to-date information about our programs is available in one location.

 How will standardized tests and test score submissions to the U.S. Air Force Academy be affected by COVID-19?